zackrylangford/elasticbeanstalk-tutorial-django-postgres/README.md

 ```

-Create a new directory within it called management
+Change directory into accounts/ and create a new directory within it called management

 ```
 mkdir management